Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: The construction of the spectral sequences of Theorems and

-{\it Proof.} Statement 1 is the standard property of simplicial resolutions, see e.g. \cite{Book}, \cite{gorinov}; statement 2 follows immediately from the second condition in the definition of $k$-sufficient approximations, and statement 3 follows from the construction and the first condition. $\Box$
+{\it Proof.} Properness of the projection $\sigma \to \Sigma \cap {\mathcal F}$ follows immediately from the construction, and the isomorphism in Statement 1 is a standard property of simplicial resolutions, see e.g. \cite{Book}, \cite{gorinov}.
+Statement 2 follows from the second condition in the definition of $k$-sufficient subspaces.